krruzic/TurtleFaucet/README.md

-Quickly thrown together faucet.
-Currently set to give out 10TRTLs a pop.
-Limiting is set to 3 per day.
+Faucet for IPBC at ipbc.faucet.me, this branch tracks relatively minor changes from the turtlecoin implementation at master.

 ## Running this
-First make sure Turtlecoind is running and fully sync'd.
+First make sure ipbcd is running and fully sync'd.
 Then start `walletd` with these args:
 `/path/to/walletd -w walletname -p walletpass -d`